eah1759/Odin/projects/odin-recipes/README.md

 Additional tasks:
 - Commit to git every time a significant change has been made
 - Update this README to be more fleshed out. c:

+The full project description can be found [here](https://www.theodinproject.com/lessons/foundations-recipes).